mindspore-ai/docs/docs/mindformers/docs/source_en/feature/other_training_features.md

 #### YAML Parameter Configuration

-In MindSpore TransFormers, the default training process `MFTrainOneStepCell` integrates gradient clipping logic.
+In MindSpore Transformers, the default training process `MFTrainOneStepCell` integrates gradient clipping logic.

 You can use the following example to enable gradient clipping: